Email our energy experts or call 541-685-7088 for more information.

 In addition to the cost savings you'll get from driving an EV, you may qualify for EWEB rebates and state and federal tax credits.

 EWEB aims to expand Electric Vehicle Supply Equipment (EVSE), commonly called "charging station", in our community through our Smart Charge rebates for qualifying commercial public charging stations.

 Our rebates support the following types of stations:

 Installing an EVSE can be highly variable in scope and costs.
-Visit our "Thinking about adding a charging station?" page to learn more.
+Visit our Charging Options page to learn more.

 EWEB may request a pre or post-inspection of the project to verify compliance with program requirements.
 The rebate check will be sent directly to the applicant 4-6 weeks after approval.

 As a business or multifamily owner, having a public level 2 charging station can help increase the convenience and affordability of driving electric for your employees, customers, and tenants.
 Level 2 EVSE can provide 20 plus miles of driving range per hour of charging.
 Learn more about level 2 charging stations and developing infrastructure to charge plug-in electric vehicles.

 Customers installing new level 2 public charging stations at their business, workplace, fleet, or multifamily housing site buildings (5 units or more) may qualify for a $1,500 rebate per station.
 Multifamily affordable housing sites may qualify for a $2,000 rebate per station.